ISI-MIP/attrici/README.md

 Copy the `settings.py`, `run_estimation.py`, `merge_cfact.py` and `submit.sh` to a separate directory,
 for example `myrunscripts`.
 Adjust `settings.py` and `submit.sh`, in particular the output directoy, and continue as in Usage.

+### Project Structure
+* All general settings are defined in `settings.py`.
+* The model can be run with the `run_estimation.py` script.
+* Model definitions for different climate variables are specified in `attrici/models.py`
+* The choice of a specific model for a variable is specified in `attrici/estimator.py`

 ### Calculating tasmin, tasmax and huss